 Ping Cares makes an AI-based Healthcare Wearable

 US-based startup Ping Cares makes an AI-based wearable watch to monitor the health of the elderly.
-It measures vital signs such as heart rate, body temperature, and more to instantaneously deliver this data to caregivers and families via cloud servers.
-This allows analysis of current as well as historical patient data on demand.
+It measures vital signs such as heart rate and body temperature to instantaneously deliver this data to caregivers and families via cloud servers.
+This allows for the analysis of current and historical patient data on demand.
 The startup also designs an app to display measurements captured by the watch for time-series analysis.

 ABIORO manufactures a Cardiac Patch